trk20/Scuffle/README.md

 from the MVC design pattern.
 This class is also the main class which starts the game and handles the user's turns as well as it handles processing and parsing of the user input.

+### Class BoardTle:
+This class is used to handle the squares in the Board class.
+The BoardTile Class uses two enums, Type enum and Letter enum.
+The Type enum is created within the BoardTile Class and it is used to assign types to the BoardTiles.
+Since the types are constant we decided to put them in an enum to avoid accidentally assigning a wrong type.
+The Letter enum is also used in the BoardTile class, each tile wil be able to hold one Letter.
+Letters were made to be an enum since they are constant and contain values and frequencies of each letter.
+The BoardTile also keeps track of its location on the board, using integers x and y to store the appropriate row and column values.

 ## Missing Features and bugs
 ### Milestone 1
 - Documentation